itsandriy/displaycal-py3/README.md

 - The UI and general functionality.
 - Calibration + Profiling.
 - Installing the created profile.
+- Installing the created profile as root.
+- Profile info window.
+- and a lot of other stuff is working properly.

 What is not working (yet)
 -------------------------

-- Language support, all the menus are showing the bare keys of the items.
-This will soon be fixed.
+- ~~Language support, all the menus are showing the bare keys of the items.
+This will soon be fixed.~~ (Fixed)
 - There are tons of ``bytes/str`` related issues, getting fixed very quickly but more tests are needed.
 - Please create [issues](https://github.com/eoyilmaz/displaycal-py3/issues)